Continuous Space-Time Video Super-Resolution with 3D Fourier Fields: Experiments

 \subsubsection{Arbitrary-scale video SR}

 To measure AVSR performance, we follow the experimental settings of the dedicated AVSR literature~\citep{li2024savsr,shang2024arbitrary} and evaluate on the REDS~\citep{nah2019REDS} validation set, consisting of 240 videos with 1280$\times$720 pixels and 100 frames, captured with a GoPro camera at 24 fps.
 Table~\ref{tab:results_cross} compares \ours{} to other C-STVSR methods (all trained on Adobe240) in this setting.
 It has been reported~\citep{shang2024arbitrary} that, when operating at $\times$1 temporal upsampling, C-STVSR methods barely outperform arbitrary-scale \emph{single-image} super-resolution (AISR).
-We therefore include two recent examples for the latter.
+We therefore include three methods representative of three generations of AISR: CNN-based \citep[LTE,][]{lee2022local_lte}, modern transformer-based \citep[CLIT,][]{chen2023cascaded}, and the -- at the time of writing -- strongest method based on hierarchical positional encoding, HIIF~\citep{jiang2025hiif}.
 Indeed, \ours{} appears to be the first C-STVSR method to substantially surpass per-frame image AISR across all scaling factors within and outside the training distribution.
 We attribute the gain to our model's better ability to transfer information between frames.
 The unified spatio-temporal basis gives \ours{} access to a larger temporal context window and lets it exploit redundancy between frames for spatial super-resolution, rather than merely avoid flickering.

 For completeness, Tab.~\ref{tab:decouple} (top) shows spatial-only and temporal-only upsampling for the strictly in-distribution Adobe240 test set.
 Other C-STVSR methods fare better in this setting, apparently they are quite sensitive to the (small) domain shift to REDS.
 Still, \ours{} works best by a healthy margin.